cromega/blorg/_drafts/2018-09-20-zsh-boostup.md

 zsh -vx
 ```

-This will debug print everything zsh does during startup and you can easily spot it when it hangs for a little bit.
+This will debug print everything zsh does during startup and you can easily spot it when it hangs for a bit.

 Not surprisingly, I found that without [rbenv](https://github.com/rbenv/rbenv) and [nvm](https://github.com/creationix/nvm) things were much quicker.
-Nvm is pretty damn slow to load to be honest.
+Nvm is pretty damn slow to load.

-There are obvious ways to lazy load certain things, one way is to wrap library initialisation calls in a function, call it `loadrbenv()` as an example.
+There are obvious ways to lazy load certain things, one way is to wrap
+library initialisation calls in a function, let's call it `loadrbenv()`.

-The only problem with this approach is that you have to remember to call `loadrbenv` in every shell you open.
+The main problem with this approach is that you have to remember to call
+`loadrbenv` in every shell you open.

-What I wanted was to lazy load rbenv *automatically* when needed.
+What I wanted was to lazy load rbenv **automatically** when needed.

-I found a neat little trick to create temporary stubs.
+I came up with a neat little trick to create temporary stubs.
 It works like this:

 ```sh
 loadrbenv() {